-All types of nbn™ network connections that utilise a physical line running to the premises are considered fixed line connections.
-An nbn™ Fibre to the Node (FTTN) connection is utilised in circumstances where the existing copper network will be used to make the final part of the nbn™ network connection, from a nearby FTTN cabinet or micro-node to your premises.
+All types of nbn™ broadband access network connections that utilise a physical line running to the premises are considered Fixed Line connections.
+An nbn™ Fibre to the Node (FTTN) connection is utilised in circumstances where the existing copper phone and internet network from a nearby fibre node is used to make the final part of the connection to the nbn™ access network.

 The fibre node is likely to take the form of a street cabinet.
-Each street cabinet will allow the nbn™ network signal to travel over optic fibre from the exchange to the cabinet, and connect with the existing copper network to reach your premises
+Each street cabinet will allow the nbn™ access network signal to travel over a fibre optic line from the exchange, to the cabinet, and connect with the existing copper network to reach your premises.

-To prepare for your service over the new nbn™ network being switched on in your area, simply set up your VDSL2 compatible modem using the instructions given by your service provider.
-This modem should have been supplied by your service provider or, if you already have a modem, it must be VDSL2 compatible for it to work over the nbn™ network.
+To prepare for your new nbn™ powered plan, simply set up your VDSL2 compatible modem using the instructions given by your provider – this modem should have been supplied by your provider.
+If you already have a modem, it must be VDSL2 compatible for it to work over the nbn™ access network.